Étaples art colony: Aftermath

 With the outbreak of war, the artists in the colony scattered elsewhere.

 Some American artists also hung on for a while.
 Writing in the New York Times in February 1915, the newly returned Arnold Slade gave an account of the military build-up in the area.
 He also mentioned how American artists in the town had volunteered for 12-hour shifts feeding troops as they passed through the station.
 But almost the only artist to stay on in Étaples throughout the war and record the military activity there was Iso Rae.
-While working for the Voluntary Aid Detachment (VAD) of the British Red Cross between 1915-1919, she produced about 200 pastel drawings of the army camp and the life of the soldiers there.
+While working for the Voluntary Aid Detachment (VAD) of the British Red Cross between 1915 and 1919, she produced about 200 pastel drawings of the army camp and the life of the soldiers there.

 Another medical volunteer connected with the camp was the Yorkshireman Fred Lawson (1888–1968), who painted a watercolour of the town.
 There were also a few who painted among those in uniform.
 William McDougall Anderson (1883–1917) was a Scottish stained glass artist who served as a Lance Corporal and made a few studies while passing through Étaples in October 1916.

 Two war artists were present during the German air raid on Étaples in May 1918 which also targeted the hospitals.
 Austin Spare, who was in the Royal Army Medical Corps, recorded the scene of devastation left by the raid.
 J. Hodgson Lobley (1878–1954), also serving in the RAMC at the time, pictured men constructing an underground dug-out which would serve as a shelter.
 John Lavery, one of the official British war artists, had been prevented by illness from leaving the country during the war but visited Étaples in 1919.
 Moved by the sight of the war cemetery that was served then only by a few women VADs, before it was officially designated by the War Graves Commission, he painted it in its sandy starkness.
-He also painted the officers’ convalescent home over the bridge in privileged Le Touquet.
+He also painted the officers' convalescent home over the bridge in privileged Le Touquet.

 Soldier poets also passed through the camp at Étaples, among them Wilfred Owen, who commented unfavourably upon it.
 The author J.R.R.
-Tolkien ‘wrote a poem about England’ while passing through on his way to the front in 1915.
+Tolkien 'wrote a poem about England' while passing through on his way to the front in 1915.
 C.S.
 Lewis was injured in 1918 and wrote many of the poems in his Spirits in Bondage (1919) while in the Liverpool Merchants Mobile Hospital at Étaples.
-A longer term resident was Iso Rae's fellow volunteer, Vera Brittain, whose Verses of a V.A.D.
+A longer-term resident was Iso Rae's fellow volunteer, Vera Brittain, whose Verses of a V.A.D.
 (1918) was written while working in the military hospital and drew on her experiences there.
 Muriel Stuart also devoted a poem to the town in her first collection, which included several references to the war: